hyundai-robotics/doc-hi6-operation/3-programming/2-prog-edit/4-statement-edit/5-block-edit-mode.md

 *
   \[delete\]: You can delete the selected area.

-5. When you complete editing a block, press the &lt;esc&gt; key on the teach pendant or touch the \[close\] button on the function button bar to exit the block editing mode.
+5. When you complete editing a block, press the <**ESC**> key on the teach pendant or touch the \[close\] button on the function button bar to exit the block editing mode.